top of page

 I’m Hà Dương Thư Hương, usually written as Thu-Huong Ha, usually called Thu.
 I'm a journalist, critic, essayist, and fiction writer based in Tokyo.

-Currently I'm the culture critic for The Japan Times, where I write about contemporary art and books, with a special fondness for experiential art, big sculptures, and fiction in which the characters are confused about how to be human.
-I also write about design, language, and mental health.
+Currently I'm the culture critic for The Japan Times, where I write about contemporary art and books, with a special fondness for art that's very hard to get to and fiction in which the characters are confused about how to be human.
+I've also written about seasons and sitting.

 Previously I was the books reporter for Quartz and context editor at TED.
 I also cofounded TEDxNewYork and was the executive producer of its first two flagship events.
 My debut novel, Hail Caesar, was published in 2007 by Scholastic/PUSH and was named an NYPL Book for the Teen Age.